|Program Sponsor:||CSU International Programs|

 April 1: Late Applicant Deadline

-Cost: Students pay the same tuition for CSU IP UK as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Sheet.
+Students pay the same tuition for United Kingdom: Kingston University as the tuition paid for their home CSU campus.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.

 Swansea University is the 3rd largest university in Wales, in terms of number of students.
 Swansea is a research-led university, and a third of their research is now classed as world-leading and 90 per cent as internationally excellent across all disciplines.
 The Student’s Union supports more than 140 student clubs, runs student bars, and has a travel shop, a radio station, a launderette and shops.
 Profits are reinvested into improving the student experience, including supporting students through its Advice and Support Centre.